Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

       The units of inventory for the values in each INVENTORY block (used for conversion to internal units).

-    START_TIME <list double>
+    START_TIME

-      The start times of the criticality events relative to the beginning of the PFLOTRAN simulation.
+      The start times of the criticality events relative to the beginning of the PFLOTRAN simulation, which are provided after the keyword as a list of reals.
 This is the first pivot variable used to construct the data matrix.

-    POWER <list double>
+    POWER

-      The power outputs of the criticality events.
+      The power outputs of the criticality events, which are provided after the keyword as a list of reals.
 This is the second pivot variable used to construct the data matrix so the list is not duplicated per START_TIME.
 Per combination of START_TIME and POWER, there must be a dataset (i.e. no sparse data matrix).

-    REAL_TIME <list double>
+    REAL_TIME

-      The arrays of evaluation times for the radionuclide inventory.
+      The arrays of evaluation times for the radionuclide inventory, which are provided after the keyword as a list of reals.
 These values serve as the independent variables for the data matrix and the arrays have a multiplicity based on START_TIME and POWER.
 If TOTAL_POINTS is specified, the times must increase monotonically as a means of separating arrays.

-    INVENTORY <list double>
+    INVENTORY <name_string>

       For each radionuclide in the waste form using this lookup table, an INVENTORY block provides the mass fractions per given value in the REAL_TIME list.
-The INVENTORY blocks must follow the order and total number of :ref:`SPECIES<waste-form-general-mechanism-species>` in the waste form :ref:`MECHANISM<waste-form-general-mechanism>`.
+The name of the radionuclide is provided as <name_string> and must follow the spellings of :ref:`SPECIES<waste-form-general-mechanism-species>` in the waste form :ref:`MECHANISM<waste-form-general-mechanism>`.
+However, the INVENTORY blocks do not have to follow the same order as SPECIES.
+The mass fractions are listed as real numbers after the keyword line.

   OPTION (optional)